jsancheznet/Nito/Readme.md

-# Nito (in progress)
+# Nito

-Nito is a collection of common shading algorithms.
+Nito is a 3D model viewer

-The idea is to draw the same 3d model several times, with different shading equations so you can easily see and appreciate their differences.

 # License